meta012/MoodFull/README.md

+This is an app, that was done in the Vilnius University by a team of 5 students, including me.

 MoodWcfService was a primary solution, so it is not functioning properly.
 To run a program:
 - CoreWebApi -> appsettings.json -> change AttachDbFilename to location, that the database (App_Data folder) is in